LTDuckie/sketch2scene/README.md

 #### Segmentation Stage
 It is suggested that you run the segmentation in MIDI-3D webui so that you could manually set the number of objects and their positions.
 <img src="https://github.com/user-attachments/assets/7b6eec44-3dd6-4412-97ba-ee9568219683"  width="300" />
 Auto-segmentation doesn't reach the effect of manual one.
-In comparison, see the "manually" part.
+In comparison, see the "note" part.

 #### Model generation Stage
 If you skip the auto-segmentation and manually get one, please edit: